CI/CD for PHP Projects: Getting Started

 php artisan cache:clear

 The secrets referenced in the workflow are stored securely in your repository settings and are not visible in logs or error messages.
 Add your server hostname, username, and SSH private key as repository secrets before using this workflow.
-Navigate to Settings, then Secrets and Variables, then Actions in your repository.
+Navigate to Settings, then Secrets and Variables, then Actions in your repository to add these values.

 Setting Up SSH Access for Deployments

 Generate a dedicated deployment key pair for the server rather than using a personal account key.
-This limits the impact if credentials are compromised and makes it easier to revoke access when team members leave.
+Using a separate key limits the impact if credentials are compromised and makes it easier to revoke access when team members leave the project.

 ssh-keygen -t ed25519 -f deploy_key -N ""